george0st/qgate-sln-mlrun/docs/configuration.md

 ## 2. Check Host IP (optional)
-The check host IP, will check of HOST_IP based on compare with IP for network adapter (the network adapter is identify based on the name or the name prefix).
+The check host IP, will check of HOST_IP based on compare with IP for network adapter (the network adapter is identified based on the name or the name prefix).
 In case of differences, it will generate warning during the run.
  - `HOST_IP_CHECK = "wi-fi"`